KnairWang/how-to/wsl/use_windows_git_credential_manager.md

 ## how to
 0. make sure `git` and `git-credential-manager-core` works fine on windows.
 Then find your git installation folder, the `git-credential-manager-core.exe` usually locate in `{git-root}/mingw64/libexec/git-core/git-credential-manager-core.exe`
 1. in wsl, download latest git, see [linux/install_latest_git](../linux/install_latest_git.md)
+2. make a symbol link `/usr/local/bin/git-credential-manager-core -> {path to the git-credential-manager-core.exe}`
 2. in wsl, create a file under `/usr/local/bin`, name is `git-credential-manager-core`, input content like:
     ```bash
     #!/bin/sh